mwsustuff/HuB/WhatisWhat.md

 ### Hibernate
 useing Hibernate we can simplify Persistence layer/DAO layer
 ### Struts
-useing this frameWork S/w We can simplify WebApplications
+Struts is a Framework for building Servlet/JSP based web applications based on the MVC design paradigm using this frameWork S/w We can simplify WebApplications
 ### Spring
  useing this we can simplify Web And EnterPrise Development...
 *  SpringCore